 A 2015 UNFPA report notes that 67% of India’s 355 million girls and women of reproductive age experience various negative sexual and reproductive health outcomes such as poor menstrual hygiene, early and closely spaced pregnancy, unsafe abortions, sexually transmitted infections (STI’s), and sexual violence.
 One in every five girls aged 15–19 in India experiences childbearing before age 17.
 Furthermore, multiple socioeconomic deprivations increase the magnitude of health problems for young women.
-Menstruation is considered a taboo topic in many places in India leaving many women without safe, accessible and hygienic spaces for washing and sanitation.
-There is a huge national debate going on in India regarding this.
+Menstruation is considered a taboo topic in many places in India leaving many women without safe, accessible and hygienic spaces for washing and sanitation—there is a huge national debate regarding this.
 Many temples and mosques have barred women from entering their premises; women’s groups, activists and courts have reacted sharply to this discrimination.
-At the household and community level, discrimination against menstruating women is perpetuated and practiced by mothers, elders and community powerbrokers.
+At the household and community level, discrimination against menstruating women is perpetuated and practiced by mothers, elders and community power brokers.
 There is a huge need to address the stigma and taboo attached with menstruation and for that, strong female role models in communities are required.
 TYPF’s programs address the needs of young people from low-income and marginalized communities.
 Nizamuddin Basti, where TYPF works, has 1900 households with a population of 10,000+ people.
 Girls there face deep, cultural and religious barriers to pursue their life plans.
 They often have witnessed or faced violence in families and communities.
 They are vulnerable to early or forced marriage, coupled with lack of access to information, services and restrictive attitudes, leaving them little or no opportunity to learn about or make safe decisions about their bodies, sexualities and health.

-EMpower’s 2nd grant to TYPF will enable 165 girls to acquire leadership skills to lead interventions to enable improved sexual and reproductive health and rights (SRHR), with a focus on reducing restrictions and improving their ability to manage menstrual health.
+EMpower’s 3rd grant to TYPF will enable 330 adolescents to acquire leadership skills to lead interventions to enable improved sexual and reproductive health and rights (SRHR), with a focus on reducing restrictions and improving their ability to manage puberty, menstruation and prevent GBV.

 Primary Location: Delhi